 - Face.
-If you have had a stroke, you may have facial weakness and won't be able to smile.
-Your face may also look odd, for example, your mouth or eye may droop down, usually just on one side.
+If you’ve had a stroke, your face may feel weak and you won't be able to smile.
+Your mouth or eye may droop down, usually just on one side.

 - Arm.
-You won't be able to raise your arms and hold them there.
+You won't be able to raise your arm and hold it there.

 - Speech.
 You may have slurred speech or find it difficult to remember the names of common objects.

 - Time to call 999.
-If you have one or more of these symptoms or see them in anyone else, it’s crucial to get emergency help straight away.
+If you have one or more of these symptoms, or you see them in anyone else, get emergency help straightaway.

 - a sudden, very severe headache

 - feeling sick or vomiting

 - feeling numb or weak, or unable to move your face, arm or leg on one side of your body

 - blurred or double vision – or difficulty seeing at all

 - feeling confused